|

 Figure 3: Grind away remaining burned material with a dental style Micro-Drill System with carbide ball mills.

 The first step in this repair procedure is to remove the burnt or damaged material from the area, cleaning down to the fresh, undamaged epoxy/glass board material below and around.
-To do this, however, one needs special tools, but these aren't difficult to find, nor are they particularly expensive.
+To do this, however, one needs special tools that aren't difficult to find or expensive.

 We also use Ball Mills in the Micro-Drill.
 These ball mills are dental grade carbide steel for precision cutting and long life, with 093" diameter shanks.
 Carbide ball mills turning at high speed will grind away material quickly, so operator care is essential.